researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

            petriNetData: {
                 loading: true|false, //default is false, whether or not the petriNetData has been loaded,
                 dirty: true|false //default is false, whether or not the currently stored petriNetData is (assumed to be) not correct anymore
-           }
+                loaded: true|false //default is false, whether or not the petriNetData has been loaded already }
         }
     }